davide-belfiori/car_price_prediction/README.md

 # Car Price Prediction

-This repository contains the final project for *Statistical Learning and Data Science* course at Università degli Studi di Perugia.
+This repository contains the final project for *Statistical Methods for Data Science* course at Università degli Studi di Perugia.